 There are 197 signatories to the Paris Agreement.
-But 13 nations remain yet to ratify, including some major emitters.
+But 10 nations remain yet to ratify, including two major emitters.

-In total, these countries account for around 8% of global greenhouse gas (GHG) emissions in 2014, according to data released by Climate Watch.
+In total, these countries account for around 3% of global greenhouse gas (GHG) emissions in 2018, according to the European Commission’s emissions database.